 As we’ve argued previously, politics is not the path to building truly sustainable communities.
 This requires its citizens to minimize the "us vs. them" paradigm that is the essence of politics, as well as the power relationships that inevitably attach to such divisions.
 To realize a post petroleum community within which we can both survive and thrive, we can’t afford the luxury of a politicized social environment that divides us from one another.
 The need to collaborate and cooperate is too important to engage in such a destructive self-indulgence.

 Yet, we also live in the political world.
 As our skeptics continually (but correctly) remind us, we have to be practical and realistic.
 We can’t simply walk away from the political reality that is so much a part of human experience, creating some sanitized utopian enclave, immune from this basic fact of life.
 Politics is us, whether we like it, or not.

 The issue, therefore, is not to deny or avoid, but rather to swim skillfully in the muck of political existence.
-That is, we need to act with power and efficacy with those forces that seek to dominate and exploit, while remaining true to the values of a sustainable community.

 How do we address the political challenges to sustainable communities that are increasingly presenting themselves around such issues as food sovereignty, GMO labeling, and the extraction of unconventional fossil fuels through tar sands and fracking?